-- Proactive Diagnostic Tool: If your CFO comes to you and asked you to justify a 28% increase (not census driven) in your cardiac rhythm management devices (CRM) in the past six months you need to get him/her the right answer – pronto!
+- Proactive Diagnostic Tool: If your CFO comes to you and asks you to justify a 28% increase (not census driven) in your cardiac rhythm management devices (CRM) in the past six months, you need to get him/her the right answer – pronto!
 VAA can do that for you by scanning your CRM’s practices, patterns, and anomalies to give you the answer to this question.

 - Standardization Optimization: Standardization is more than standardizing by brand name or manufacturer.
-To optimize your standardization by five, eight or 12% more, you need to standardize based on “best value” products, services and technologies which can’t be identified by the naked eye.
+To optimize your standardization by five, eight or 12% more, you need to standardize based on “best value” products, services, and technologies which can’t be identified by the naked eye.
 Only technology can help you discover these lower cost alternatives.
-Think, standardizing by customer groups and departments instead of the organization as a whole, all within your current contract manufacturers product line.
+Think, standardizing by customer groups and departments instead of the organization as a whole, all within your current contract manufacturers’ product lines.

 - Performance Improvement: The best way to improve your supply chain cost performance is to establish standard Key Performance Indicators (KPI) across your supply chain streams to drive cost performance and quality improvements.
 Remember, what is measured…improves dramatically!
-There is over 500 major product groups that you purchase, you need to set up measures to proactively tell you when things need attention.
-Alternately, you need to be aware of when you are working on an area that is already a best practice and need to know so you wont cause issues with cost or quality.
+There are over 500 major product groups that you purchase; you need to set up measures to proactively tell you when things need attention.
+Alternately, you need to be aware of when you are working on an area that is already a best practice so that you wont cause issues with cost or quality.

 - “Closed-Loop” Savings Validation: Supply chain and value analysis professionals are estimating projected and promised savings on their price, standardization, and value analysis projects.
 Yet, an estimate or promise of savings in today’s healthcare economy isn’t good enough.
 In the 21st century, “Closed—Loop” savings validation is what professionals do!
 Think of all the standardization items that your GPO has you working on to improve costs by $5K here, $13K there, $42K on another, etc. These are great and straight forward but they all must be verified that they did not go south or effect the product mix in any way.
 Just one issue could wipe out big savings and you wouldn’t know it’s happening without reporting.

-Want to Learn More About SVAH’s Value Analysis Analytics, fill out the form below for a no cost, no obligation walk-thru.
+Want to Learn More About SVAH’s Value Analysis Analytics?
+Fill Out the Form Below for a No Cost, No Obligation Walk-Through.